 We stop to listen and this reveals extremely useful information about ourselves.

-In the yoga retreats the food is very careful, balanced and healthy, and very rich and satisfying!
+In the yoga retreats in Bali the food is very careful, balanced and healthy, and very rich and satisfying!
 During the days of retirement, we can collect food tips to incorporate into our day to day once we return to our normal life.

 A Retreat Helps You Listen to Your Inner Voice